-After the protests of Buddhist monks against the Burmese military dictatorship, in September and October 2007, the West became interested in Burma, because of a terrible natural disaster.
-The passage of Cyclone Nargislast weekend could have claimed more than 60,000 lives.
+After the demonstrations of Buddhist monks against the Burmese military dictatorship, in September and October 2007, the West is again interested in Burma, because of a dreadful natural disaster.
+The passage of the Cyclone Nargislast weekend could have claimed more than 60,000 lives.

 The provisional official record shows more than 22,000 dead and 42,000 missing.
 We are talking about millions of people affected.

-Photo Reuters: While awaiting international aid, the Burmese are trying to survive in a country devastated by Cyclone Nargis.
+Reuters photo: While waiting for international aid, Burmese people are trying to survive in a country devastated by Cyclone Nargis.

 I have visited many countries in Southeast Asia, but I have never been to Burma, renamed Myanmar by the ruling military.
-The country is border with Thailand, but can only be entered by air, landing in Yangon, the capital.
+The country borders Thailand, but you can only enter by air, landing in Rangoon, the capital.
 The regime has closed the borders.

 Burma and Aung San Suu Kyi

-A dozen years ago, I was interning at Stock Editions.
-I then worked on a book of interviews, led by a Buddhist American, Alan Clementswith Aung San Suu Kyi.
-The book was published in 1996 (it has been reissued under the title My Burma last March, at Hachette, in the Pluriel collection).
-The Burmese opposition had received the Nobel Peace Prize five years earlier.
+About twelve years ago, I was an intern at Stock.
+I worked on a book of interviews, conducted by an American Buddhist, Alan Clements, with Aung San Suu Kyi.
+The book was published in 1996 (it has been reissued under the title My Burma last March, published by Hachette, in the Pluriel collection).
+The Burmese opponent had received the Nobel Peace Prize five years earlier.

-I discovered at the time the fight of this brave woman and the tragedy of the Burmese people.
-Unfortunately, the situation has not changed much since.
+At that time, I discovered the struggle of this courageous woman and the tragedy of the Burmese people.
+Unfortunately, the situation has not changed much since then.